morlinbrot/patterns/README.md

 #### Why

-Some sort of system should be independent from how its parts are being created, composed, and represented.
+A system should be independent from how its parts are being created, composed, and represented.
 The parts form some sort of theme (family of objects) where client code should only be able to use parts that belong together.

 #### What